Alliance PSD+PC

-The Alliance PSD+PC (Alianța PSD+PC) was a center-left electoral alliance in Romania between 2008 and 2009.
+The Alliance PSD+PC (Alianța PSD+PC) was a centre-left electoral alliance in Romania between 2008 and 2009.

 History

 Formation

 In continuation with the 2004 National Union PSD+PUR alliance, the new alliance was founded in 2008 between the Social Democratic Party (PSD) and the Conservative Party (PC), formerly Humanist Party of Romania (PUR) as a counterpart to the centre-right Justice and Truth Alliance (DA) between the National Liberal Party (PNL) and Democratic Party (PD).

 2008 and 2009 elections

 It took part in the 2008 general elections and in the 2009 European Parliament election, with the alliance winning 11 seats, including one Conservatives' candidate: George Sabin Cutaş.

 Dissolution

 In late 2010, the Alliance dissolved, as Conservative Party (PC) joined the National Liberal Party (PNL) to form the Centre Right Alliance (ACD).